 - a member or employee of any department of the U.S. Government serving overseas

 - an eligible spouse or dependent of an eligible person

 What is the easiest way to vote as a UOCAVA voter?

 The easiest way to vote as a UOCAVA voter is to use the Electronic Voting Accessibility Tool (EVAT):

-EVAT allows UOCAVA voters to upload their Federal Post Card Application (FPCA), get their ballot, mark their ballot, and print their ballots.
+EVAT allows UOCAVA voters to upload their Federal Post Card Application (FPCA), get their ballot, mark their ballot, and print their ballot.
 The voter then returns their ballot by mail, fax, or email.